timunie/Ava-ApiTests/website/docs/M_Avalonia_Automation_Peers_ControlAutomationPeer_CreatePeerForElement.md

 #### Return Value
 <a href="T_Avalonia_Automation_Peers_AutomationPeer">AutomationPeer</a>
+The automation peer.

+## Remarks
-The automation peer.Despite the name (which comes from the analogous WPF API), this method does not create a new peer if one already exists: instead it returns the existing peer.
+Despite the name (which comes from the analogous WPF API), this method does not create a new peer if one already exists: instead it returns the existing peer.

 ## See Also